metadata101/iso19139.gemini22/README.md

 ### Build the application

-Once the application is build, the war file contains the schema plugin:
+Once the application is built, the war file contains the schema plugin:

 ```
 $ mvn clean install -Penv-prod